cosmos/cosmos-sdk/docs/core/encoding.md

 that allows a user to provide a codec and have all the types registered.
 An application will call this method for each necessary module.

-Where there is no protobuf-based type definition for a module, Amino is used to encode and decode raw wire bytes to the concrete type or interface:
+Where there is no protobuf-based type definition for a module (see below), Amino is used to encode and decode raw wire bytes to the concrete type or interface:

 ```go
 bz := keeper.cdc.MustMarshalBinaryBare(typeOrInterface)